sameersbn/docker-invoiceplane/README.md

     sameersbn/invoiceplane:1.4.3-4
   ```

+Point your browser to [http://localhost:10080/setup](http://localhost:10080/setup) to complete the upgrade.

 ## Shell Access

 For debugging and maintenance purposes you may want access the containers shell.
 If you are using Docker version `1.3.0` or higher you can access a running containers shell by starting `bash` using `docker exec`: